Both Sides, Now: 2000 re-recording

 Mitchell re-recorded the song in a lush, orchestrated fashion for her 2000 album Both Sides Now.
 The recording won arranger Vince Mendoza a Grammy Award for Best Instrumental Arrangement Accompanying Vocalist(s).

 In April 2000, two months after the album's release, Mitchell sang the song with a 70-piece orchestra at the end of an all-star celebration for her at the Hammerstein Ballroom in New York City.

 The 2000 version is played during an emotional scene featuring Emma Thompson in the 2003 film Love Actually.
+It was featured in the 2001 film Life as a House.
 It was also played during the 2010 Winter Olympics opening ceremony.

 Certifications

+Legacy

+The song inspired the title of Hillary Clinton's 2024 memoir, Something Lost, Something Gained.

+Joni Mitchell performed the song on January 30, 2025 at Kia Forum in Inglewood, California for FireAid to help with relief efforts for the January 2025 Southern California wildfires.

 Judy Collins version

 Shortly after Mitchell wrote the song, Judy Collins recorded the first commercially released version for her 1967 Wildflowers album.
 In October 1968 the same version was released as a single, reaching number 8 on the U.S pop singles charts by December.
 It reached number 6 in Canada.
 In early 1969 it won a Grammy Award for Best Folk Performance.
 The record peaked at number 3 on Billboard's Easy Listening survey and "Both Sides, Now" has become one of Collins' signature songs.
 Mitchell disliked Collins' recording of the song, despite the publicity that its success generated for Mitchell's own career.
 The Collins version is featured as the opening title music of the 2014 romantic comedy And So It Goes, and as the end title music of the 2018 supernatural horror film Hereditary.
 It also features in the first teaser trailer for Toy Story 4.
-The song features prominently in the season 6 finale of TV show Mad Men, and signals a moment of anagnorisis between Don Draper and his daughter Sally.
+The song features prominently in the season 6 finale of the TV show Mad Men, and signals a moment of anagnorisis between Don Draper and his daughter Sally.